Stuycs-K/project03-final-9-linr-wue/DEVLOG.md

 20 min - fixed semaphore bug that didn't up the semaphore after its usage (almost), there are still a ton of bugs regarding that issue

 30 min - FINALLY FIXED SEMAPHORE BUG, worked on commenting out code that i will remove later, and changing just a little of the readme that will be polished tomorrow

+### 2024-01-14 - Worked on documentation

+30 min - worked on documentation and editing the readme